ZeeshanAhmed92/Multimodal_RAG_On_World_Bank_Funds_Reports/markdowns/2021TrustFundAnnualReports.md

 **Image 2 OCR + Description:**
 ```
 **Image Description:**
-The image features a group of four people closely gathered around a laptop, likely engaged in a collaborative learning or working session.
-Three of the individuals are seated, and one person, wearing a blue face mask, is standing and pointing at the laptop screen, suggesting he is explaining or guiding the others.
-The three seated individuals are wearing pink face masks and appear focused on the screen.
+The image shows a classroom or training room setting with multiple people, primarily young adults, gathered around desks with laptops.
+At the forefront, four individuals are closely interacting with one laptop.
+A woman on the left side is wearing a brown hijab and glasses, and a pink face mask.
+Next to her, a man in a light blue shirt and pink face mask is resting his head on his hand while looking at the laptop screen.
+Another man standing behind them points to something on the laptop screen; he is wearing a black shirt with white stripes and a blue face mask.
+On the right, a woman wearing a light pink hijab, glasses, and a pink face mask is using the laptop.

-The background shows more people, also wearing masks, seated at computers in a classroom or training environment, indicating a group or educational setting.
+In the background, more people can be seen, also wearing face masks, engaged with laptops.
+The overall atmosphere is collaborative and focused, suggesting a learning or training environment.

-The image is framed within a creative circular layout with black and blue curved lines and dots, adding a dynamic and modern design element consistent with annual development reports.
-There is no visible text on the image itself.
+The image is enclosed within a circular frame with blue and black curved lines, giving it a modern and dynamic look consistent with an annual development report layout.
+There is no visible text in the image itself.
 ```
 ![Image 2](images/2021TrustFundAnnualReports_p35_img2.png)